A Stable Marriage Requires Communication: Verifying the Output of a Given Stable Marriage Mechanism

-\begin{corollary}[Complexity of Computing the Output of a Given Stable Marriage Mechanism] By Corollary \ref{cor:sm}, we have that for every stable marriage mechanism $f$, the worst-case randomized query complexity (as defined in Theorem~\ref{thm:query}) as well as the worst-case communication complexity of computing $f$ is $\Omega(n^2)$. \end{corollary}
+\begin{corollary}[Complexity of Computing the Output of a Given Stable Marriage Mechanism] By Theorem~\ref{thm:asm}, we have that for every stable marriage mechanism $f$, the worst-case randomized query complexity (as defined in Corollary~\ref{cor:asm}) as well as the worst-case communication complexity of computing $f$ is $\Omega(n^2)$. \end{corollary}